eternussolutionsdotcom/gokarma/index.md

  ## GoKarma helps establish a 360 degree view of constituents such as Prospects, Donors, and Donations.

- **Build and connect for Long-term Association** Beliefs and Relationships concrete each one's existence, GoKarma provisions you attempt to help NGO's tap into their full potential to actualize your cause.
+ **Build and connect for Long-term Association**:
+  Beliefs and Relationships concrete each one's existence, GoKarma provisions you attempt to help NGO's tap into their full potential to actualize your cause.

- **Volunteer Contribution and Engagement**
+ **Volunteer Contribution and Engagement**:
   GoKarma helps you reach and on-board volunteers, in an easy and streamlined manner by replacing cumbersome paperbound process.

- **Reports, Analytics and Dashboards**
+ **Reports, Analytics and Dashboards**:
   GoKarma offers a variety of interactive dashboards that enable NGOs to easily see, filter and manage data and dig in deeper to get the information they need.

- **Maximize and Manage Donations**
+ **Maximize and Manage Donations**:
   GoKarma simplifies grants/donations management lifecycle and transforms the way NGOs manage philanthropic giving from start to finish.

  **Advantages**
  * Increase and expand the reach to donors globaly